HealthLX/coco-canonical/docs/provider-directory_Guide.md

 ### Submission Frequency

-provider-directory files should be submitted according to the schedule agreed upon with HealthLX.
+Provider-Directory files should be submitted according to the schedule agreed upon with HealthLX.
 Typical submission frequencies include daily, weekly, or monthly updates.

 ### Adds, Updates, and Deletes